tortlab/GMM-spike-sorting/README.md

 The file 'GMMinstructions.pdf' gives instructions for using the GUI.

-B. C. Souza
+B. C. Souza,

-Brain Institute, Natal, Brazil
+Brain Institute, Natal, Brazil,

 January, 2018.